SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 consequences.

-The algorithms are configured by the :ref:`global` bindings parameters, similarly to the settings used by :ref:`scautopick`, e.g.
+The algorithms are configured by the :ref:`global` bindings parameters, similarly to the settings used by :ref:`scautopick`, e.g. :confval:`picker.*` for primary pickers and :confval:`spicker.*` for secondary pickers.
-:confval:`picker.AIC.noiseBegin`, :confval:`picker.AIC.signalBegin`,
-:confval:`picker.BK.f1`.

 It is possible to apply the same parameters to all stations without configuring bindings, although this is usually not the recommended way as the parameters are